udayxgoel/QuickKart/readme.md

 ## Introduction

-This is a clone of the Amazon website, created to enhance my web development skills using HTML and CSS.
-The project replicates the layout and design of Amazon's homepage.
+This is a clone of the Ecommerce website, created to enhance my web development skills using HTML and CSS.
+The project replicates the layout and design of QuickKart's homepage.

 ## Features